 Power to the people

 Modern society could not survive without the regular supply of vast quantities of electricity – and the capacity to generate electricity on the scale seen today can be traced back to 1884, when Charles Parsons patented the compound steam turbine.
-Although 2014 marks its 130th anniversary, Parsons’s turbine design is still in use in power stations across the globe.
+Parsons’s turbine design is still in use in power stations across the globe.
 The story of the turbine is told in the BBC programme Genius of Invention.

 A number of other geniuses paved the way for Parsons’s great breakthrough – in particular Michael Faraday (1791–1867), who showed that motion and magnetism could be combined to create electricity.
 Faraday’s experiments led to the creation of the world’s first electrical generator and made it possible for electricity to travel hundreds of miles from where it was generated.
 By this means, electrical power would eventually be available to billions of people at the flick of a switch.